Canadian Amateur Radio

 While formal examination preparation is certainly desirable, completion of a formal course of study is absolutely not necessity for someone to obtain their Basic or Advanced Canadian Amateur Radio Certificate.
 In fact, many people prefer to study on their own time (and in their own way) to prepare for these exams, and have very successfully done so over the years.
 And there's lots of help available (both online and in book form) to assist you.

 For example, a large section of the Radio Amateurs of Canada (RAC) Web site contains detailed information regarding all aspects of Canadian Amateur Radio...including the examination and license process.
 Click on the "How to Start?" tab off their main page.
 Their site also includes links to other sources that offer printed self-study guides and commercial (computer-based) examination preparation materials.

 The Toronto Emergency Communications Group has also assembled an excellent online (downloadable) Basic Amateur Radio Course that is freely available in multiple .PDF format lessons.
 The course can be used as a stand-alone document for exam preparation, or as an additional, quick-study guide to supplement more detailed printed works.

 In addition, Industry Canada offers a comprehensive practice and test generation software package for both the Basic and Advanced qualification examinations for free download from their Web site.
 Once installed, the software allows you to take "practice exams" for either or both qualifications on your personal computer.
 It's a great way to help gauge your readiness for the actual exam.

 There is a long-held tradition within Amateur Radio of mentoring newcomers.
-These mentors (affectionately called "Elmers") are currently licensed Hams who enjoy helping newcomers study for and then pass their first examinations, as well as helping them set up their first Ham Radio stations.
+These mentors (affectionately called "Elmers") are currently licensed Hams who enjoy freely helping newcomers study for and then pass their first examinations, as well as helping them set up their first Ham Radio stations.
 Several LCRC members have expressed a willingness to help new people prepare for their exams.

 The Application Form